 If you've ever had these thoughts but haven't acted on them, you might be curious about what it takes to find a travel writing job or to make a living as a travel writer.
 Please read on!

 Once upon a time there were things called travel writing jobs: you actually got hired to travel and write about it.
-They've become extremely scarce and unless you are particularly well connected (like the owner is your aunt or similar bit of good fortune), your chances of landing one are as good as being picked to fly to the moon.
+They've become extremely scarce and unless you are particularly well connected (like the newspaper's owner is your aunt or similar bit of good fortune), your chances of landing one are as good as being picked to fly to the moon.

 Don't be too disheartened though: an actual job isn't the only way to write and get paid for it.